jerelgilmer/freeipa-scripts/README.md

 Scripts for the Freeipa project

 Use the scripts at your own risk.

-I used a read-only proxy account to perform the LDAP searches.
+Although the scripts do not modify any data, I used a read-only proxy account to perform the LDAP searches.